istio/istio.io/content/en/about/service-mesh/index.md

 {{< /feature_block>}}

 {{< feature_block header="Powered by Envoy" image="envoy.svg" >}}
 Built on the industry standard gateway proxy for cloud native applications, Istio is highly performative and extensible by design.
-Add functionality with WebAssembly, or integrate third-party policy systems.
+Add custom traffic functionality with WebAssembly, or integrate third-party policy systems.

 <a class="btn" href="/docs/overview/why-choose-istio/#envoy">Learn about Istio and Envoy</a>
 {{< /feature_block>}}